jake-ingram/UNC/InstructionSets/NextGen/EnableText.md

 # Enable Text Message Reminders

-These instructions describe how to enable text message reminders for patients in their demographics.
+These instructions describe how to enable text message reminders for patients.

 ## Enabling